-Reeves, a Democrat, was the representative for New York's 1st congressional district from 1869 to 1871.
+Reeves was the representative for New York’s 1st congressional district and was a Democrat.
+He served from 1869 to 1871.

 From Mar 1869 to Mar 1871, Reeves missed 87 of 634 roll call votes, which is 13.7%.
 This is better than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.